Upendra Kushwaha: 2024 Indian general elections

 After the results were declared, it was reported that Kushwaha was pushed to third position with over two lakh votes polled in the favour of Pawan Singh.
 The drifting of Rajput votes away from the NDA candidate led to victory of Communist Party of India (Marxist-Leninist) Liberation politician Raja Ram Singh Kushwaha from the Karakat seat.
 The loss of Upendra Kushwaha also affected caste equation in the whole Shahabad region as the Koeri people voted against BJP and Rajput candidates in the constituencies in the vicinity of Karakat.
 It was reported that there was palpable anger amongst the members of Koeri caste on Pawan Singh contesting as independent candidate from Karakat against Kushwaha.
 The BJP lost Arrah, Aurangabad, Sasaram, Buxar seats with its veteran Rajput leaders R. K. Singh and Sushil Kumar Singh getting defeated by fair margin of votes.

 Following the 2024 Indian general elections, Kushwaha was nominated as the candidate of National Democratic Alliance to the Rajya Sabha, the upper-house of Indian parliament.

 Nitish Kumar and Samrat Chaudhary participating in Rajya Sabha nomination of Upendra Kushwaha in August 2024.

 As per its predetermined plan, National Democratic Alliance nominated Upendra Kushwaha along with Naman Kumar Mishra for Rajya Sabha Bypolls on 21 August 2024.
 Their nomination was attended by Bihar Chief Minister Nitish Kumar and Deputy Chief Minister Samrat Chaudhary.

+2025 Bihar Legislative Assembly elections

+In the seat sharing arrangement of National Democratic Alliance, Kushwaha's newly formed Rashtriya Lok Morcha was given six seats to contest.
+However, only four of his six candidates were able to register victory, which included his wife Snehlata Kushwaha from Sasaram Assembly constituency.
+This made RLM claimant of one ministerial berth in the Tenth Nitish Kumar ministry.
+However, Kushwaha chose his son in place of his victorious candidates to become Minister of Panchayati Raj in Nitish Kumar cabinet.
+This resulted in dissent and rebellion in his party with state president Mahendra Kushwaha and vice president Jitendra Nath resigning from party along with several other members.

+Kushwaha was elected for a second consecutive term to Rajya Sabha in 2026.